-- 39E.
-(1) The Minister may make an order under this section if it appears to him that the making of copies- - (a) under section 39B; or

-- (b) under a licence granted under a licensing scheme that has been notified under section 39D, - has led to infringement of copyright on a scale which, in the Minister's opinion, would not have occurred if section 39B had not been in force, or the licence had not been granted. - (2) The order may prohibit one or more named approved bodies, or one or more specified categories of approved body, from- - (a) acting under section 39B; or - (b) acting under a licence of a description specified in the order. - (3) The order may disapply- - (a) the provisions of section 39B; or - (b) the provisions of a licence, or a licensing scheme, of a description specified in the order, in respect of the making of copies of a description so specified.
+- 39E.(1) The Minister may make an order under this section if it appears to him that the making of copies- - (a) under section 39B; or - (b) under a licence granted under a licensing scheme that has been notified under section 39D, - has led to infringement of copyright on a scale which, in the Minister's opinion, would not have occurred if section 39B had not been in force, or the licence had not been granted. - (2) The order may prohibit one or more named approved bodies, or one or more specified categories of approved body, from- - (a) acting under section 39B; or - (b) acting under a licence of a description specified in the order. - (3) The order may disapply- - (a) the provisions of section 39B; or in respect of the making of copies of a description so specified.